 a node is flagged and its particles are merged.
-Here, $\theta_{geom}$ is a user-defined threshold, $L$ is the linear size of a node, $\Vec{s}$ is the position of its center of mass with respect to the observer, and $b$ is a user-defined ``buffer length'' which keeps an additional volume beyond the lightcone at the original simulation resolution.
+Here, $\theta_{geom}$ is a user-defined threshold, $L$ is the linear size of a node, $\Vec{s}$ is the position of its center of mass with respect to the observer, and $b$ is a user-defined ``buffer length'' which keeps an additional volume beyond the light cone at the original simulation resolution.
 This length ensures that at $z=0$ (where $R_{lc}=0$) a sphere with radius $b$ is kept at the original simulation resolution.
-Note that eq.~(\ref{eq:geom}) only applies to nodes outside of the lightcone, for which $|\Vec{s}| > R_{lc} + b$.
-More generally, a user-tweakable derefinement criterion enables a gradual transition between the original and lower resolution, minimizing the impact of DZS on the dynamics of particles inside the lightcone and giving the user a high degree of control over DZS performance and accuracy.
-In all the simulations analyzed in this work, we set $\theta_{geom} = 0.1$ and $b = 5r_{mean}$, with $r_{mean} \equiv L_{box} / (N_{part})^{1/3}$ being the mean interparticle separation, $L_{box}$ the side of the cubic simulation volume and $N_{part}$ the initial number of particles.
+Note that Eq.~(\ref{eq:geom}) only applies to nodes outside of the light cone, for which $|\Vec{s}| > R_{lc} + b$.
+More generally, a user-tweakable de-refinement criterion enables a gradual transition between the original and lower resolution, minimizing the impact of DZSs on the dynamics of particles inside the light cone and giving the user a high degree of control over DZS performance and accuracy.
+In all the simulations analyzed in this work, we set $\theta_{geom} = 0.1$ and $b = 5r_{mean}$, with $r_{mean} \equiv L_{box} / (N_{part})^{1/3}$ being the mean inter-particle separation, $L_{box}$ the side of the cubic simulation volume and $N_{part}$ the initial number of particles.
 These values are the default parameters set by \cite{garaldi_dynamic_2020}, which we also employ for comparison purposes.

 Finally, we would like to remind the reader that the gravitational framework of cosmological simulations is often Newtonian, and this is also the case in our Arepo and Gadget4 simulations.
-The resulting instantaneous propagation of gravitational interactions implies that the reduced resolution outside $R_{lc}$ affects, to some extent, the contents of the ligthcone as well.
-More specifically, the large-scale gravitational field needs to be preserved for DZS to be reasonably accurate.
-We ensure this by setting a maximum size $L_{max}$ for nodes that can be derefined, regulating the minimum resolution outside the lightcone so that it is not too low \citep[see also][]{garaldi_dynamic_2020}.
-We use the default value of the maximum linear size of a node $L_{max} = 4 r_{mean}$, which roughly translates to a minimum mass resolution 64 times coarser than it would be without derefinement.
+The resulting instantaneous propagation of gravitational interactions implies that the reduced resolution outside $R_{lc}$ affects, to some extent, the contents of the light cone as well.
+More specifically, the large-scale gravitational field needs to be preserved for DZSs to be reasonably accurate.
+We ensure this by setting a maximum size $L_{max}$ for nodes that can be de-refined, regulating the minimum resolution outside the light cone so that it is not too low \citep[see also][]{garaldi_dynamic_2020}.
+We use the default value of the maximum linear size of a node $L_{max} = 4 r_{mean}$, which roughly translates to a minimum mass resolution 64 times coarser than it would be without de-refinement.